Ricky Ruffin carries the twang of rural Mississippi, but make no mistake: He cooks as well as any born-and-bred Louisianan.

 In fact, he ought to be an honorary Cajun.
 Besides doing all his fishing in South Louisiana, he cooks like the best of the bayou chefs.

 The rural attorney fits right in South Louisiana’s culture.
-He doesn’t know a stranger; he loves to cook; he loves to hunt; he loves to fish.
+He doesn’t know a stranger; he loves to cook, hunt and fish.

-And offshore Louisiana is the only place he fishes (See this month’s feature, Blue Water Takedown).
+And offshore Louisiana is the only place he fishes (See the feature, Blue Water Takedown).

 Wife Pam is a perfect foil for Ricky’s bold bonhomie.
 Graceful, soft-spoken and charming, she loves opera.
 She loves ornamental gardening; she loves Ricky.